The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Gwangjang Market

-Gwangjang Market shot to fame after being featured on the Netflix series “Street Food: Asia,” and it’s worth a visit in Seoul.
+Gwangjang Market was shot to fame after being featured on the Netflix series “Street Food: Asia,” and it’s worth a visit to Seoul.
 However, don’t expect a local, authentic street food market.
-Gwangjang Market is extremely touristy, but it still has an incredible variety of food to explore.
+Gwangjang Market is extremely touristy but still has an incredible variety of food to explore.

 If you’re feeling adventurous, you might want to try the fresh octopus—yes, it’s still wriggling on your plate!
 I decided to pass on that one, but there are plenty of other delicious options to try, like gimbap (Korean type of sushi), sundae (blood sausage), tteokbokki (spicy rice cakes), ramyeon, dumpling soup, hotteok and so much more.